 Remind yourself that although getting out of an awful situation in the fastest time possible is the ideal choice, it may or may not be the easiest way for you.

 So remember to take one step at a time.

 With the help of our family and friends, we will surely come out of this better and stronger.

 Choose to be Kind

 I forgot that even in difficult situations, I still have my free will.
-That even if I didn’t choose to be in that kind of situation, I can choose how to react to it.
-Sometimes, I forgot that even if I’m hurting, I can still choose to be kind.
+Even if I didn’t choose to be in that kind of situation, I can choose how to react to it.
+Sometimes, I forget that even if I’m hurting, I can still choose to be kind.

 Sometimes we blame others for what we’re going through, but more often than not, even if we don’t admit it out loud or even if we don’t admit it to ourselves, we blame ourselves for what has happened to us.